team-apm/apm-data/README.en.md

 ### [packages_list.xml](./data/packages_list.xml)

-This file contaiins data of plugins and scripts.
+This file contains data of plugins and scripts.

 - **/packages/package/id**: The ID of the package (Non-duplicated alphanumeric characters.
 Use a file name that represents the package.
 If there is no representative name, use the archive file name.
 If there is a possibility of duplication, such as only one word, prefix it with the developer's name.)
 - **/packages/package/name**: The name of the package (Up to 25 characters)